From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of thousands of animals.

 Kristen first came to Angell as an extern in the spring of 2012.
 After graduating with an A.S. in veterinary technology from the University of Maine at Augusta in May of 2012, she joined Angell’s surgery team full-time.
 She became a Certified Veterinary Technician in August 2012, and plans to pursue a specialty certification in surgery.
 Prior to working at Angell, Kristen worked part-time at two different small practices in Maine.
 She also holds a B.A. in journalism and worked as a writer for several years before making the switch to veterinary medicine.
 In her spare time, Kristen enjoys cooking, drawing, painting and spending time with her dog, Chico.

 Lisa graduated from Vermont Technical College with an Associates of Applied Science degree in Veterinary Technology.
 She has been a certified technician since 2003.
 After spending time at a small animal and equine practice in Vermont she moved home to the Boston area and has been working for the MSPCA/Angell for the last 20 years.
-Lisa has spent time working in many areas of the hospital and organization including nursing and CCU, Internal Medicine, Angell Nantucket and most recently the Clinic/triage team.
-She is looking forward to her new role as a surgery technician!
+Lisa has spent time working in many areas of the hospital and organization including nursing and CCU, Internal Medicine, Angell Nantucket and the Clinic/triage team.
 When not at work she looks forward to traveling and spending time with family, friends and her crazy Australian cattle dog, Blue!

 Jez Magarinos, RVN, CVT, VTS (Anesthesia/Analgesia), Anesthesia, Surgery, and Dentistry Department Manager